-Product Annual production capacity Approximate utilisation rate for year ended 31 March 2016 Approximate utilisation rate for year ended 31 March 2017 Approximate utilisation rate for year ended 31 March 2018
+Product Annual production capacity Approximate utilisation rate for year ended 31 March 2016 Approximate utilisation rate for year ended 31 March 2017 Approximate utilisation rate for year ended 31 March 2018 Approximate utilisation rate for the five months ended 31 August 2018

-$(m^2)$ (%) (%) (%)
+(m^2) (%) (%) (%) (%)

-$(Note\ 1)$ (Note 2) (Note 2) (Note 2)
+(Note 1) (Note 2) (Note 2) (Note 2) (Note 2)

-Curtain walls and window walls 28,000 92 90 98
+Curtain walls and window walls (Note 3) 28,000 92 90 98 0 ^(Note 4)

+Windows and ,

-Windows and doors systems 70,000 51 64 98
+doors systems 70,000 51 64 98 99

-1. The production capacity was measured in m based on the production floor area and production workers assuming that the fabrication plant operates for 10 hours per day and 300 days per year.
-The annual capacity per square metre was assumed to be:

-i) Curtain walls and window walls - 28,000 m

-ii) Windows and doors systems - 70,000 m

-2. The utilisation rate for the fabrication plant for each year during the Track Record Period was calculated by dividing the total actual output for the whole of the financial year by the production capacity.
+- 1. The production capacity was measured in m2 based on the production floor area and production workers assuming that the fabrication plant operates for 10 hours per day and 300 days per year.
+The annual capacity per square metre was assumed to be: - i) Curtain walls and window walls 28,000 m2 - ii) Windows and doors systems 70,000 m2 - 2.
+The utilisation rate for the fabrication plant for each financial year/period during the Track Record Period was calculated by dividing the total actual output for the whole of the financial year/period by the production capacity. - Curtain walls refer to curtain walls-stick system only.
+The Group's fabrication plant does not fabricate curtain wall-unitised systems as the fabrication plant does not have sufficient space to process such products. - 4.
+The utilisation rate for curtain walls and window walls for the five months ended 31 August 2018 was 0% as there was no production work for curtain walls and window walls required for the Group's projects during that period.
+Production for projects which required curtain walls and window walls were either finished before 31 March 2018 or not yet started as at 31 August 2018.